Being a broke college student can negatively impact your college life. So, learn how to avoid being a broke college student!

 All in all, doing this can easily save you thousands.
 Especially when you consider how expensive tuition, room, and board, and other college fees can be for just one in college.

-Thus, to avoid being a broke college student by planning your semesters in college in advance.
+Thus, to avoid being a broke college student plan your semesters in college in advance.

 9. Have a saving mindset to avoid being a broke college student